ManthanDhole/Youtube-Download-UtilityCode/README.md

 # Youtube-Download-UtilityCode
-Use the utility code to download single videos or playlists directly from youtube.
+Use the utility code to download single video or playlists directly from youtube.

 1. (Optional) Install Python from the official website: https://www.python.org/downloads/
 2. Create a new folder in a desired location